Trauma Bonding Explained

-It works like this: the body’s natural stress response activates your sympathetic nervous system and limbic system, the parts of the brain that regulate emotions and bodily responses to your environment.
+Trauma bonds are often formed due to the body’s natural stress response that activates the sympathetic nervous system and limbic system — the parts of the brain that regulate emotions and bodily responses to your environment.

 “When that sympathetic activation is in control, the parts of our brain that do things like long-term planning or risk analysis in our prefrontal cortex are shut off,” says Dr. Powell in a conversation about trauma bonding.

-We become attached to anything that helps us get through a traumatic event, anything our brain associates with safety.
+Victims can become attached to anything that helps them get through a traumatic event — anything our brain associates with safety.
 In an abusive relationship, this can occur when the abuser comforts the victim or apologizes for the abuse.
 It’s the reconciliation phase in the cycle of abuse that often bonds an individual to their abuser.

 - Agreeing with the abuser’s reasons for treating you poorly